cirosantilli/linux-cheat/terminal.md

 which are also based on ASCII.

 To use ANSI escape seriously and in a more portable and clear way, use `tput` instead of raw ANSI escape codes.
-It is however better ot understand the low level ANSI escape codes before moving to the higher level `tput`.
+It is however better to understand the low level ANSI escape codes before moving to the higher level `tput`.

-##text attributes
+##Text attributes

 ANSI codes allow one to control text attributes such as color and font.